ujjwalprakashsinha/jira_flow_metrics_extractor/README.md

     - `output_date_format` => This code supports 2 different date format as output
         - `"yyyymmdd"`       for [TWiG by ActionableAgile](https://analytics.actionableagile.com/twig/index.html)
         - `"dd.mm.yyyy"`     for normal excel operations

+    - `jira_board_config_filename` => name of the configuration file to get jira board setting.
+This file should reside under config folder

-2. Configuration of the jira projects/board which needs to be executed
+2. Configuration of the jira board from which the data will be extracted

-    File: `config/projectQueriesConfig.json`
+    File: `config/jira_board_config.json`
       ```
         {
           "boards": [